Lemon Madeleines are light, moist, and slightly crispy on the outside with intense lemon flavor. They are the perfect companion for afternoon tea.

 I have been dying to make this little spongy shell-like cake with lemon flavor.
 You might think that I am exaggerating with how much I love Lemon Madeleines.
 However, I must say I fell in love immediately at the first bite.
 The inside is moist and spongy, while the edges are slightly crispy.
 Moreover, I love how intense the lemon flavor in this recipe.
 I was super excited to share one of my most favorite dessert recipes and I hope you will like it as much as I do.

-Madeleine is a French bite-sized sponge cakes with distinctive delicate shell-like shape on their bottom and the slight bump on their top sides.
-The shape is acquired from being baked in special molds that imprint a shell-like pattern.
+Madeleine is a French bite-sized sponge cake with a distinctive delicate shell-like shape with a slight bump on its top side.
+The shape is acquired from being baked in special madeleine molds that imprint a shell-like pattern.
 The cake is somewhat lighter than sponge cake as air is suspended in the batter during mixing to provide volume.

 Tips on Making Lemon Madeleines